HarperDB/documentation/docs/developers/components/managing.md

 > For a useful shortcut on POSIX compliant machines run: `harperdb get_configuration json=true | jq ".rootPath" | sed 's/"//g'`

 This path is the Harper instance.
 Within this directory, locate the root config titled `harperdb-config.yaml`, and the components root path.
-The components root path will be `{rootPath}/components` by default (thus, `~/hdb/components`), but it can also be configured.
+The components root path will be `<rootPath>/components` by default (thus, `~/hdb/components`), but it can also be configured.
 If necessary, use `harperdb get_configuration` again and look for the `componentsRoot` field for the exact path.

 ### Adding components to root

 Similar to how components can specify other components within their `config.yaml`, components can be added to Harper by adding them to the `harperdb-config.yaml`.

 The configuration is very similar to that of `config.yaml`.
-Entries are comprised of a top-level `{name}:`, and an indented `package: {specifier}` field.
+Entries are comprised of a top-level `<name>:`, and an indented `package: <specifier>` field.
 Any additional component options can also be included as indented fields.

 ```yaml
 status-check:
   package: "@harperdb/status-check"
 ```

 The key difference between this and a component's `config.yaml` is that the name does **not** need to be associated with a `package.json` dependency.
 When Harper starts up, it transforms these configurations into a `package.json` file, and then executes a form of `npm install`.
-Thus, the `package: {specifier}` can be any valid dependency syntax such as npm packages, GitHub repos, tarballs, and local directories are all supported.
+Thus, the `package: <specifier>` can be any valid dependency syntax such as npm packages, GitHub repos, tarballs, and local directories are all supported.

 Given a root config like: